fohrloop/granite-tools/docs/scoring-key-efforts.md

 python granite_tools/scripts/granite_tools/scripts/create_ngram_ranking.py <some.compare.pickle>
 ```

-The output file will be called `some.compare.ranking`, which contains all the unigrams and bigrams in rank order (easiest on the top of the file, most difficult at the bottom).
+The output file will be called `some.compare.ranking`, which contains all the bigrams in rank order (easiest on the top of the file, most difficult at the bottom).

 > [!TIP]
 > You can use the `granite-bigram-ranking-view`  at _any point_ to make adjustments to the ngram ranking file if you wish.

-### (6) Create bigram (and unigram) score ratio file
+### (6) Create bigram score ratio file

 Before continuing, it's a good idea to do the last check for the ordering of the ngrams in your ngram ranking file.
 For example: